noi-techpark/opendatahub-elaborations/environment-a22-non-linear-calibration/README.md

 # A22 environment: Non-linear calibration

-The goal of this AWS Lambda Function is to fetch hourly environmental data from the Open Data Hub, process it and send it back.
+The goal of this  is to fetch hourly environmental data from the Open Data Hub, process it and send it back.
 For a in-depth description refer to the chapter [Details about the implementation](#details-about-the-implementation).